There’s No Place Like Home

 Prior to coming to AEC, you already had experience working with some of the team.
 What’s it like to “get the band back together,” so to speak?

-Advanced Equipment is very family oriented, so knowing those guys essentially from day one, it felt like I was already a part of that family.
-That makes things a lot more relaxed, and to have guys that are like family, that you can lean on and talk to, that know you and know your work ethic and what you’ve done in the past, that’s been great.
+It made working there more relaxed.
+And to have guys that are like family, that you can lean on and talk to, that know you and know your work ethic and what you’ve done in the past, it’s been a very smooth transition.

 With the experience you have working all over the world, what do you think you bring to AEC?